-Walk 'n' Roll is a program of the El Marino PTA, in partnership with the Culver City Safe Routes to School (SRTS) initiative, with the goal to get families walking, biking, and scooting to school more and to reduce traffic and pollution around our school.
-Going strong in its 6th year, Walk 'n' Roll has become a treasured El Marino tradition.
+Walk 'n' Roll is a program of the El Marino PTA, in partnership with Culver City Safe Routes to School (SRTS), with the goal to get families walking, biking, and scooting to school more and to reduce traffic and pollution around our school.
+Going strong in its 9th year, Walk 'n' Roll has become a treasured El Marino tradition.
+Now, for the first time, we move to Fridays as part of the district's Car-Free Friday initiative.

 Since El Marino is not a regular neighborhood school, the community lives at a wide range of distances and locations, but our aim is to have a variety of programs and incentives to help families Walk 'n' Roll, whether they live across the street from school or across town.